-The Napier water supply system consists of 481km of mains, 10 reservoirs and nine booster pump stations.
-Each month 27 residential zones, sevens bores which meet the drinking-water standards and all 10 reservoirs are sampled and tested by an IANZ-accredited laboratory to ensure your drinking water is safe.
+NCC's water supply system consists of 483 km of mains, 10 reservoirs and nine booster pump stations.
+Each month 27 residential zones, seven bores and all our reservoirs are sampled and tested by an IANZ-accredited laboratory to ensure your drinking water is safe.